IVLIVS-III/aspen/gunnison/README.md

 ### Using with JavaScript package managers

 By default `package:build` only allows you to use assets from a [pre-defined whitelist of directories](https://github.com/dart-lang/build/blob/build-v1.1.0/build_runner_core/lib/src/generate/options.dart#L19-L31).
-Therefore, aspen won't be able to read anything from e.g. a node_modules directory.
+Therefore, gunnison won't be able to read anything from e.g. a node_modules directory.

 The easiest workaround is to save the assets into the `assets` directory, which *is* whitelisted.
 For instance, with yarn, create a `.yarnrc` containing: